Neamar/DUCK/rosa_on_himself.md

 There are still lots of Rosas in north Italy (I'm the last Rosa in America) and I hope to visit there someday...

-<P> What did I do before Ducks?
-My B.A. is in civil engineering and
-I owned a construction company which was passed on to me from my father and grandfather who established it when he came to America in 1905.
+What did I do before Ducks?
+My B.A. is in civil engineering and I owned a construction company which was passed on to me from my father and grandfather who established it when he came to America in 1905.